gnmearacaun/rpios-wayfirewm-config/README.md

 - A keyboard-centric configuration for Raspberry Pi 4 & 5.

 Raspberry Pi OS is based on Debian (Bookworm release).
-It looks no different, but don't be fooled, this release is underpinned by Wayland and WayfireWM .
+It looks similar to the Bullseye release, but there is an important difference; RPiOS is now underpinned by Wayland and WayfireWM.
 Wayland is the modern replacement for X11 (the default windowing system on Linux for decades).

-I originally set up HyprlandWM on the Pi5.
-To get it to build, I had to change the software repository from `stable` to `testing`, a manoeuver that is not officially supported.
-Eventually it would not boot up anymore.
-However, I get the same basic functionality with WayfireWM.
-The Raspberry Pi Foundation has done the heavy lifting to provide a deceptively simple desktop.
-The result is a smooth DE, extremely light on system resources typically requiring <2Gb ram.
+I originally set up Hyprland (window manager) on the pi5.
+To compile it, I had to change the software sources from `stable` to `testing`, an action that is not officially supported.
+I found out why; eventually my pi would not boot up anymore.
+However, by adding some plugins and options, I can get the same ease of use with WayfireWM.
+The Raspberry Pi Foundation has done the heavy lifting to provide a deceptively simple desktop with some major changes in architecture including pipewire for how media (music and video) is handled.
+The result is a smooth DE, extremely light on system resources, typically requiring <2Gb ram.

-RPiOS comes with little configuration ootb.
-To unlock the inherent potential power of the plugins and commands, one must customize `~/.config/wayfire.ini`.
-Actually most of the plugins are already included with the official OS.
-Some need configuration, others just need to be included in the list of plugins.
-The following binaries make it that much easier to navigate the desktop:
+This repo provides a [customized](https://github.com/gnmearacaun/rpios-wayfirewm-config/blob/main/howto-pi5wfwm.md) `~/.config/wayfire.ini` that has incorporated and expanded the RPiOS config.

+The following binaries make it easier to adhere to a keyboard-only workflow
 - [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_
 - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_